Basic Configuration

 , Radar automatically tracks pageviews and page leaves, including

-engagement time on each page.true
+engagement time on each page.When

 , enables automatic tracking of form interactions, including:form_start